Not sure if Cookie Advantage is right for you?

 Potential Mitigations

-• A business advisor can help you conduct independent market research to assess the long-term demand for the product or service.
+- With any business, it is important to have a business advisor help you conduct independent market research to assess the long-term sustainability of demand.

 Inexperienced Management